 An easy idea for small children is to have them make their own Christmas Cards or pictures to give.
 Little kids LOVE doing stuff like this and it’s so important to teach them the joy of giving at a young age.
-See also: 10 Ways to Serve with Young Children During the Holidays
+You may also be interested in my article, 10 Ways to Serve with Young Children During the Holidays for more ideas.

 Spend Time Together

 The best way to celebrate the holiday season in my opinion is to simply spend time with those that you love.

 This can be challenging in our busy modern lives, but it’s important to be intentional about this and block out time each week to do something with your family.

 Last year, we sat down as a family and created a Christmas bucket list.
 Each family member listed two things that they wanted to do during the holidays and we put them on our calendar.
 This is a simple way to make sure that everyone’s favorite holiday traditions are kept and it’s pretty simple.

 Some of the activities from our list were, making Christmas cookies, watching Elf, going to IHOP for pancakes and looking at Christmas lights.

 Some more easy activities that you can do together include ice-skating, making gingerbread men, reading Christmas stories, etc. For more ideas and a free printable check out 25 Christmas Activities for Kids.

 I know this sounds really simple, but just think about it, before screens and radios, people made their own music.
 I think it’s an important human tradition that should be continued, especially during the Christmas season.